PatriceVang/CodePageFilter/README.md

 - CoreDataCRUD: use func add, update, delete into class entity
 - DemoRealm: add, update, delete basic
 - DemoCoreData: use CoreData basic
+- DemoReSwift: write pattern Redux in swwift
+- DemoTableViewWithEnum: use enum into UITableViewCell